This post contains affiliate links.

 Kids 6-12 years old

 Can you use the Ride Safer travel vest in Costa Rica?
-While the law is silent on vests, my reading is that you can’t legally use the Ride Safer vest in Costa Rica.
+While the law is silent on vests, my reading is that you can’t legally use the Ride Safer vest in Costa Rica given how specific the wording is on what you can use.
 That doesn’t mean it isn’t safe, but an overzealous police officer looking to give an expensive ticket to a tourist may feel differently.
 Use at your own risk!

 Read more: Important info for traveling with car seats